eprochasson/socialite/README.md

 Should do it.
 It should download all dependencies then initialize the database.

-You can tweak the fixture file to add/remove questions/fake users (default fake users all reside in Hong Kong).
+You can tweak the `fixtures.js` file to add/remove questions/fake users (default fake users all reside in Hong Kong).
 Also copy the main.config.sample file to main.config.js and edit what you want.

 ## Cool stuff